straker/accessu-accessible-javascript/vue/README.md

 # Vue Social Platform

 A sample Vue project for a new social platform.
-Uses Vue@3 and tests with Karma/Mocha and Cypress.
+Uses Vue@3, unit tests with Mocha, Karma, and Vue Test Utils, and integration tests with Cypress.

 ## Helpful links